 Molecule: a chemical structure that has two or more atoms held together by a chemical bond.
 Water is a molecule of two hydrogen atoms and one oxygen atom (H2O)... more

-The rungs of the ladder are made from the nitrogenous bases, Adenine (A), Thymine (T), Guanine (G) and Cytosine (C).
+If you think of the structure of DNA as a ladder, the rungs of the ladder (where you would put your hands) are made from the nitrogenous bases.
 These bases pair up to make each step of the ladder.
 They also only pair up in a specific way.
 (A) always pairs with (T) and (G) always pairs with (C).
-This is very important when it is time to duplicate all or part of the DNA.
+This is very important when it is time to copy all or part of the DNA.

-DNA does more than store information it is also able to make copies of itself.
-To do this it first has to unzip the nitrogenous bases.
+DNA does more than store information.
+It is also able to make copies of itself.
+To do this, it first has to unzip the nitrogenous bases.
 All the pairs of "AT" and "GC" are separated.
-The DNA now has two single strands.
-At this point new pairs are made along with a phosphate backbone to create two new copies DNA.
-The copies will match because only "A" pairs with "T" and "G" pair only with "C".
+The DNA then has two single strands.
+At this point new pairs are made, along with a new phosphate backbone, to create two new copies of DNA.
+Each single strand then pairs with a correct complementary base to create a new double-stranded piece of DNA.
+The copies will match because only "A" pairs with "T" and only "G" pairs with "C".

 Additional images by NIH.

 Dr. Biology.
 (2010, April 24).
 DNA Structure and Shape.
 ASU - Ask A Biologist.
 Retrieved September 20, 2023 from https://askabiologist.asu.edu/dna-shape-and-structure

 Dr. Biology.
 "DNA Structure and Shape".
 ASU - Ask A Biologist.
 24 April, 2010. https://askabiologist.asu.edu/dna-shape-and-structure

 Dr. Biology.
 "DNA Structure and Shape".
 ASU - Ask A Biologist.
 24 Apr 2010.
 ASU - Ask A Biologist, Web.
 20 Sep 2023. https://askabiologist.asu.edu/dna-shape-and-structure